LuigiCavalieri/the-permalinks-cascade/readme.txt

 == Upgrade Notice ==

-= 2.0.4 =
+= 2.1 =

-Bugfix.
+Re-engineered Blocks-related code, plus improvements and bugfixes.

 == Changelog ==

+= 2.1 (10 January 2022) =

+Improved:

+* Re-engineered Blocks-related code for improved compatibility with future versions of WordPress.
+* Updated JS scripts to ECMAScript 6.

+Changed:

+* CSS and JavaScript files are no longer minified.

+Fixed:

+* Gutenberg Blocks could not be inserted in theme's widgetized areas.
+* A PHP warning could appear in debug mode while using the WordPress Editor.

 = 2.0.4 (17 December 2021) =

-Fixed a bug that caused a fatal error when loading the Google Sitemap on WordPress+WPML istallations running on PHP 8.
+Fixed a bug that caused a fatal error when loading the Google Sitemap on WordPress+WPML installations running on PHP 8.

 = 2.0.3 (4 November 2021) =